System Design Space

 hard

-Introduction to ArchiMate: layers, aspects, relationships and practical workflow from strategy to process flow.
+Introduction to ArchiMate: layers, aspects, viewpoints, relationships, and a practical path from the current state to the target architecture.

-ArchiMate becomes useful when an application diagram is no longer enough and you need to show how organizational goals, processes, systems, infrastructure, and change initiatives fit together.
-This chapter is about building that picture in one language without losing either business meaning or technical specificity.
+ArchiMate becomes useful when a single application diagram is no longer enough and you need to show the whole picture: organizational goals, processes, systems, technology, and change over time.
+This chapter is about building that view in one model without losing either business meaning or engineering specificity.

-Its strength lies in connecting the business, application, and technology layers with motivation, capabilities, and migration planning.
-That makes it possible to discuss not only the current landscape, but also the path from as-is to to-be: which capabilities matter, which work packages move the architecture forward, and how local choices fit the wider enterprise picture.
+Its strength lies in connecting business, application, and technology layers with motivation, architectural capabilities, and transition planning.
+That makes it possible to discuss not only the current landscape, but also the path toward the target state: which capabilities matter, which work packages move the architecture forward, and how local choices fit the wider enterprise picture.

 Practical value of this chapter